Bacoor: Public safety

 The Bacoor Traffic Management Department (BTMD) and the Bacoor Public Safety Unit are the main agencies tasked for maintaining peace and order in the city.
 The Bacoor Police Station, a component of the Cavite Police Provincial Office under the Philippine National Police, assists them in this regard.
 Given the status of the BTMD as the highest office in the local bureaucracy (with the status of a department), it has been entrusted by the city government to oversee ordinance implementation city-wide with the PNP playing second fiddle.

 Education

 As a bedroom community, Bacoor is home to public and private education institutions.
 There are 27 public elementary schools and seven public high schools throughout the city.
 Students in the public school sector study under the K–12 curriculum.
 There are numerous privately run elementary schools and high schools.
 Several private colleges offer academic as well as technical-vocational education.

-The city is home to two universities: University of Perpetual Help System DALTA and a campus of the Cavite State University.
+The city is home to two universities: University of Perpetual Help System DALTA and two campuses of the Cavite State University.